AlleninTaipei/Artificial-Intelligence-Introduction-for-Beginners/AI Introduction.md

 * **Parameters**: Think of parameters as the pieces of information the model learns during its training phase.
 They're like the building blocks that help the model understand language and generate responses.
 These parameters are adjusted and fine-tuned through a process called training, where the model learns from a large dataset of text.
 * **Tokens:** Tokens are the basic units of language that the model works with.
 In simple terms, you can think of them as words, punctuation marks, or even parts of words.
 For example, in the sentence "The cat is sleeping," each word ("The," "cat," "is," "sleeping") is a token.
 But tokens can also represent parts of words or special characters, like prefixes or suffixes.

-### Understanding the concept of parameters in a Large Language Model

-Simple metaphorical math formula to describe a model with 2 parameters Total Parameters = (Factor A + Factor B)

 ### Mathematical formula metaphorically decribing parameters in a model

-* **Total Parameters = (Ingredients + Cooking Techniques) × Complexity Level Ingredients:**
+* Total Parameters = (Ingredients + Cooking Techniques) × Complexity Level Ingredients
 * Just like in a recipe, different ingredients represent different aspects of language learning, such as vocabulary, grammar rules, context understanding, etc. Cooking Techniques: These represent the methods used to combine and process the ingredients, akin to the algorithms and training processes used in building the language model.
 Complexity Level: This factor represents how intricate and nuanced the final dish (or text generation) needs to be.
 More complex dishes require more ingredients and advanced cooking techniques.
 So, the total number of parameters in a language model can be seen as a result of combining various ingredients with specific cooking techniques, all tailored to achieve a certain level of linguistic complexity.

 ### Let's use a metaphorical math formula to describe the parameters in an investment expert model: